Should be used with caution: proportion has a Margin of Error (MoE) >10 percentage points and/or proportion ± MoE equals <0% or >100%.

 -

-Does the proportion of people with disability who experienced assault and sought advice or support vary by age?
+Does the proportion of people with disability who experienced physical assault by a male and sought advice or support vary by age?

-The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced assault and sought advice or support after the most recent incident, grouped by age.
-In 2016, 59% of adults with disability aged 18–24 reported seeking advice or support after the most recent incident of assault, as did 49% of those aged 25–44 (please note that the proportion for adults aged 18–24 has a high margin of error and should be used with caution).
+The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who experienced sexual assault by a male in the past 10 years and sought advice or support after the most recent incident, grouped by age.
+In 2021–22, 80% of women with disability aged 18–24 reported seeking advice or support after the most recent incident of sexual assault by a male, as did 49% of those aged 25–44 (please note that proportions for all age sub-groups have a high margin of error and should be used with caution).

 Source: Australian Bureau of Statistics – Personal Safety Survey (PSS) | Data source overview